Vector35/binaryninja-api/docs/guide/index.md

 - `keybindings.json`: Custom key bindings (see [key bindings](#custom-hotkeys))
 - `startup.py`: Default python commands run once the UI is loaded in the context of the scripting console
-- `signatures/`: Any user-created signatures can be stored in platform-specific subfolders in this location
+- `signatures/`: Any user-created signatures can be stored in platform-specific sub-folders in this location
 - `pythonVER/`: Any pip dependencies from plugin manager plugins are installed to the appropriate python version subfolder such as `python310`, or `python311`
 - `symbols/`: Used to store automatically downloaded PDBs
 - `update/`: Used to store update caches for pending updates